 If the student did not contact a medical professional or no doctor recommendations were provided, the student will remain out of school for FIVE days from the first symptom and may return after the fifth day if no symptoms are present for 48-hours without medication for symptoms.
 Before returning, the parent will contact the school nurse.
-The student will be asked to wear a mask for the FIVE days following the five initial quarantine days to minimize the risk of transmission.
-If the person would prefer not to wear a mask for the following five days, they may return to school ten days after the first symptom, if symptom-free, symptom-reducing-medicine-free.
-These remaining FIVE days may include weekend days.
 If no doctor's note is provided to the school, the student will accrue non-exempt absences for the entire time they are out for this condition.